andrewheberle/serverless-ssh-ca/README.md

 # Serverless SSH CA in Workers

-This repository contains a serverless Certificate Authority that can be used to provide signed certificates for SSH access.
+This repository contains a serverless Certificate Authority that can be used to provide signed certificates for SSH access running on Cloudflare Workers.

 ## Architecture